 His understanding of business law is very extensive.
 Andy is adept at assisting clients with business formation.
 Whether you are starting a sole proprietorship, partnership, LLC, or even a non-profit, he can help you with the organization, structure, and contracts necessary for your business to succeed and grow.

 Andy received his Bachelor of Arts degree in Chemistry from Dordt University in Sioux Center, Iowa, in 2005.
 After working in research for a few years, he went back to school and received his Juris Doctor, cum laude, from Creighton University’s School of Law in 2010.
 Andy believes that chemistry and the law are similar – in that they are both complicated and require a step-by-step plan to achieve the desired results.

-Andy is a member of the Academy of Special Needs Planners – a nationwide network of attorneys an financial planners who provide special needs planning services to families and organizations.
+Andy is a member of the Academy of Special Needs Planners – a nationwide network of attorneys and financial planners who provide special needs planning services to families and organizations.
 He is a member of the Omaha Estate Planning Council and serves on the Meritas Young Lawyer Advisory Board.
-He is also a Board Member for DUET a developmental disability service provider.

 Being active in the community is important to Andy, and he regularly volunteers his time to counsel veterans through SCORE, a small business mentoring program.
-He is also an active member of Center Sphere, a regional professional networking organization.
-He serves on the board of directors for Duet, Nebraska’s first community based service system program serving people with developmental and intellectual disabilities.
+He serves as a member of the Greater Omaha Chamber Membership Council, is an active member of Center Sphere, a regional professional networking organization, and serves on the Board of Directors for Duet Foundation, Nebraska’s first community-based service system program serving people with developmental and intellectual disabilities.